What is Recoverable Amount?

-The recoverable amount of an asset refers to the present value of the expected cash flows that are to arise from the sale or use of the asset and is calculated as greater of the two amounts, namely, the fair value of the asset as reduced by the related selling costs, and value in the use of such assets.
+The recoverable amount of an asset refers to the present value of the expected cash flows that are to arise from the sale or use of the asset.
+It is calculated as the greater of the two amounts, namely, the asset's fair value as reduced by the related selling costs and value in the use of such assets.

 Explanation